Adolar0042/warden/README.md

 ```bash
 cargo build --release
 ```
-Then copy `target/release/warden` to a directory on your PATH, OR install it via Cargo.
+Then copy `target/release/warden` to a directory in your PATH, OR install it via Cargo.
 ```bash
 cargo install --path .
 ```
-**Note that git credential helpers must be installed in a directory on your PATH. `~/.cargo/bin/` often isn't in path when used by GUI applications.**
+**Note that git credential helpers must be installed in a directory in your PATH. `~/.cargo/bin/` often isn't in PATH when used by GUI applications.**
 To ensure it works as expected, additionally link it to a standard location (in this example linux)
 ```bash
 sudo ln -s ~/.cargo/bin/warden /usr/bin/git-credential-warden
 ```

 This linking is important!
-Mainly out of convenience, so you can use `warden` for all commands and git still has it's preferred `git-credential-warden` helper available.
+Mainly out of convenience, so you can use `warden` for all commands and git still has its preferred `git-credential-warden` helper available.

 To add shell completions, add the following (or equivalent) to your shell configuration file:
 ```bash